 Zucchini is a vegetable with high water content.
-As a result, to make your zucchini noodles you need to minimize the water content.
+As a result, to make your zucchini noodles, you need to minimize the water content.
 We do this by letting it marinate with salt, which helps extract fluids.
-Then we bake the zucchini strips briefly to remove even more of their water content.
+Then we briefly bake the zucchini strips to remove even more water content.

 Can zucchini lasagna be frozen?